FAQs Answered: SBA Loans

 Q: What are the interest rates and fees for SBA loans?

 A: Rates vary by lender and program, but they’re capped by the SBA, keeping them affordable.
 The SBA also limits the types of fees that lenders can charge.
-You won’t pay processing, origination, application, or brokerage fees.
-However, you may need to pay an upfront guaranty fee and an annual service fee.
+However, you may need to pay an upfront guaranty fee.

 Q: What kind of equity or collateral is needed for an SBA loan?